 We saddle up, mount up and step into the gate.

-And then the silence hits…
+Then the silence hits…

-Every new race excites my soul.
+Every race excites my soul.

 The ears pin back.